microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-updatableasset-list.md

 Get a list of [updatableAsset](../resources/windowsupdates-updatableasset.md) objects and their properties.

-Listing updatable assets returns updatable asset resources of the following derived types: [azureADDevice](../resources/windowsupdates-azureADDevice.md) and [updatableAssetGroup](../resources/windowsupdates-updatableassetGroup.md).
+Listing updatable assets returns **updatableAsset** resources of the following derived types: [azureADDevice](../resources/windowsupdates-azureADDevice.md) and [updatableAssetGroup](../resources/windowsupdates-updatableassetGroup.md).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).